 - exceedingly good value

-Simply visit churchnet.co, have a browse and send us a message from there, telling us your name, email address, and what name you'd like to give for your trial.
+Simply visit churchnet.co, have a browse and send us a message from there, telling us your name and email address, and ticking the box to start a 90-day free trial.

 Our feature set is as rich as anything else out there, and all features are available as standard.
 The price is way lower than even the most basic budget offerings of others.
 Don't let this put you off.
 This is an excellent system, brought to you affordably because it's possible for us to do so, and because we understand the financial pressures on smaller churches, and are simply passionate about every church having a great online presence.

 We also offer the most generous free trial period out there.
 A whole 3 months for free to trial the system without limitations and with no obligation.
 There's really nothing to lose.

 Once we've received your message, we'll set your trial site up, and you'll be able to have a play.
 If you want to continue with it after 3 months, we can keep the site on a churchnet sub-domain or transfer it to a domain name of your choice.